 Here are some examples of those who asked Jesus and received.

-As Jesus approached Jericho, a blind beggar on the road asked Him for mercy – the healing of his blindness.
+As Jesus approached Jericho, a blind beggar on the road asked him for mercy – the healing of his blindness.
 The people scolded him and told him to keep quiet.
 But he persisted by shouting even louder.
 Jesus stopped, called him over and, on hearing his request, said to him: “Receive your sight.
 Your faith has saved you.”
 (Lk 18:42, NJB) At once his sight returned.
 He followed Jesus, glorifying God.
 And all the people gave praise to God.

 In the region of Tyre and Sidon, a Canaanite woman came to Jesus asking for mercy and deliverance of her daughter from demonic possession.
 Jesus did not say a word.
 His disciples went and pleaded with him, but he said, “I was sent only to the lost sheep of the House of Israel.”
 The woman came up to him a second time, knelt low before him and asked again for his help.
 He replied, “It is not fair to take the children’s food and throw it to little dogs.”
 She humbly replied, “Ah yes, Lord; but even little dogs eat the scraps that fall from the master’s table.”
 Jesus answered, “Woman, you have great faith.
 Let your desire be granted.”
-Instantly her daughter received the requested exorcism.
+Straightaway her daughter received the requested exorcism.
 (See Mt 15:22–28, NJB)

 One day Jesus was teaching inside a jam-packed house.
 Some men brought a paralytic on a stretcher seeking to ask Jesus for a healing and receiving a miracle; but they could not even get close.
 They persevered by climbing onto the roof, removed some tiles, and lowered the sick man into the room.
 When Jesus saw their determination and their great faith, he said to the sick man, “Friend, your sins are forgiven.”
 Then, “I tell you, rise, take your mat and go home.”
 He got on his feet immediately, picked up the mat on which he had been lying, and went home healed, glorifying God.
 All the people were amazed; filled with awe, they gave glory to God.
 (See Lk 5:17–26, NIV)

 Before Jesus died on the cross, a thief who had been crucified next to him, ignoring the impertinent criminal crucified on the other side of Jesus, asked of the Lord, “Jesus, remember me when you come into your kingdom.”
-Right away he received the assurance: “Truly, I say to you, today you will be with me in Paradise.”
+Right that minute he received the assurance: “Truly, I say to you, today you will be with me in Paradise.”
 (See Lk 23:42, 43, RSV)

 What is the difference between (A) and (B)?

 The internet answers questions by giving lots of information, independence and self-satisfaction.
-Jesus answers requests for favours by giving lots of love and mercy, miracles, healing, faith, forgiveness, life, eternal salvation, and joy.
+Jesus answers requests for favours by giving lots of love and mercy, miracles, healing, faith, forgiveness, eternal salvation, life, and joy.

 We started out asking: “What is blindness?
 How is it healed?”
-Check the internet; but note that blindness does not always refer to the eye only, but to the heart and the soul as well.
+Check the internet; but note that blindness does not refer to the eye only, but to the heart and the soul as well.
 In your daily life, examine where you place the balance between (A) and (B).
 Whatever you need, whomever you ask, give proportionate time to the Lord.

 Never forget that Jesus alone can make this promise: “In all truth I tell you, anything you ask from the Father he will grant in my name… Ask and you will receive, and so your joy will be complete.”
 (Jn 16:23, 24, NJB)